-Mixed use schemes where an occupier can work and live within the same planning unit has the benefit of removing the necessity to travel to work and therefore such schemes are a relatively sustainable form of development that would otherwise not be supported in rural locations.
+Mixed use schemes where an occupier can work and live within the same planning unit have the benefit of removing the necessity to travel to work and therefore such schemes are a relatively sustainable form of development.

 P3.
 COMMUNITY Strategic Objective